Has the question “these kids have too much” ever crossed your mind? Or, things are “too easy” for these kids?

-The things you can do as a parent or coach that don’t need you to be in a perfect environment.
+The things you can do as a tennis parent or coach that don’t need you to be in a perfect environment.

 1. Keep the player humble

-One of the basics of resilience is accepting the situation you are trying to overcome in order to think, make a plan and execute it positively.
+One of the basics of resilience is accepting the situation you are trying to overcome in order to think, make a plan, and execute it positively.

-Players with low levels of humbleness, would try to overcome the situation from a negative approach, by not accepting in first place why are they in that situation.
-They would not understand why they are losing, or how the game plan they had is not working etc, all this would lead into negative thoughts and into trying to find excuses to justify a situation they cannot accept or control.
+Players with low levels of humbleness would try to overcome the situation from a negative approach, by not accepting in the first place why are they in that situation.
+They would not understand why they are losing, or how the game plan they had is not working, etc, all this would lead into negative thoughts and into trying to find excuses to justify a situation they cannot accept or control.
 If your trying to find an excuse, believe me, there are plenty to choose from.

 2. It’s important the player doesn’t take things for granted.

 The more help the player can have the better for their development but if they start taking it for granted it could turn against them and have a negative impact.